THE MEMBERS OF STERLING GREENWOODS LIMITED

 Report on Other Legal and Regulatory Requirements

-1. This report doesn't include a statement on the matters specified in paragraph 3 and 4 of the Companies (Auditor's Report) Order 2016 issued by the Central Government of India in terms of sub section 11 of section143 of the companies Act 2013 since in Our opinion and according to the information andexplanation given to us the details of the said Order are given in Annexure A to this Report.
+1. As required by the Companies (Auditor's Report) Order 2016 ('theOrder') issued by the Central Government of India in terms of sub section 11 of section143 of the companies Act 2013 in Our opinion and according to the information andexplanation given to us the details of the said Order specified in paragraph 3 and 4 ofthe order are given to the extent applicable in Annexure A to this Report.

 2. As required by Section 143 (3) of the Act we report that:

-(e) On the basis of the written representations received from thedirectors as on 31/03/2019 taken on record by the Board of Directors none of thedirectors is disqualified as 31/03/2019 from being appointed as a director in termsof Section 164 (2) of the Act.
+(e) On the basis of the written representations received from thedirectors as on 31/03/2021 taken on record by the Board of Directors none of thedirectors is disqualified as 31/03/2021 from being appointed as a director in termsof Section 164 (2) of the Act.

 i.
-The Company has disclosed the impact of pending litigations on itsfinancial position in its financial statements as stated in in Note No. 29.1 and 29.2.
+The Company has disclosed the impact of pending litigations on itsfinancial position in its financial statements as stated in Note No. 28.1 and 28.2.

 We report that:

 (i) In respect of Property Plant and Equipment.